patekOnlyPrograms/SitLess/README.md

 # SitLess

+## Project Description

 An application to help you get up in set intervals to help you stretch your legs and help with circulation and get some fresh air.

+## Getting Started

+### Prerequisites

+To run this project you will need to install the packages in the requirements.txt file.

+### Usage

+To run the application locally run the application.py file.
+Once the application starts you will be able to access it locally at 'http://127.0.0.1:5000'.